UnmappedStack/SpecOS/README.md

 > **NOTE**
 >
 > This project is still in very early stages, and should NOT be used on real hardware.
-The code is quite messy and currently all in one big kernel C file.
+The code is quite messy and currently all split between just two C files and a single header file.

 SpecOS is a 32 bit operating system kernel for x86 processors, still in quite early stages, written in (questionable quality) C. It is (not very) powerful.
 It currently uses the GRUB bootloader, however I hope to write my own soon.